-- Specific HBIG provides passive immunity.
+Specific hepatitis B immunoglobulin (HBIG) provides passive immunity.

 PEP involves giving hepatitis B vaccine and possibly immunoglobulin too if required.
 PEP may be indicated even if the exposed person has received hepatitis B vaccine previously.
 It should be given ideally within 48 hours but no later than seven days after exposure.
 The vaccine is not needed for those people who have HbsAg or anti-HBs.
 However, the vaccine should not be delayed whilst awaiting blood test results.

 Post-exposure vaccination is required in the following situations:

 - Babies born to mothers who are chronic carriers of hepatitis B or to mothers who have had acute hepatitis B during pregnancy.
 (Full course of primary vaccine +/- HBIG.)